-Boating Accidents Primary Cause of Drowning Deaths in Ohio
+Ohio Boating Accidents Primary Cause of Drowning Deaths and Waterway Injury

 In 2016, the U.S. Coast Guard reported 4,463 accidents that involved 701 deaths, 2,903 injuries and around $49 million dollars of damage to property as a result of recreational boating accidents.
 About 10 percent of the 3,500 drownings each year in the United States are attributed to .